How to Plan a Wedding for $10,000 or Less

 How to host a destination wedding for $10,000

 If you’ve shared your Honeyfund with to your wedding guests, they probably can guess how much you love to travel!
 What better way to celebrate your love than with a wedding in a dreamy destination away from home.
 We imagine your guests feel the same way!
-So, plan a destination wedding with a big emphasis placed on adventure and time together for up to 6 guests.
+So, plan a destination wedding with a big emphasis placed on adventure and time together with those closest to you.

 Example Asheville Destination Wedding Budget: $9,530 for 6 guests